 Single tickets Compare the price of getting two single tickets for your journey instead of a return ticket.
 It might even be cheaper to travel First Class rather than Standard for one leg of the journey.
 If you are in First Class, remember drinks and snacks are usually complementary on long distance services.

 Train booking sites There are many train booking sites such as Train Genius.
 Be careful as some of these add on a booking fee and this may wipe out any savings.
 Use the train booking site to find the cheapest deal but then check if you can get the fare even cheaper by booking directly with the train operator for the same train.
-If travelling with Virgin trains, it’s worth checking with their own fare fare finder which searches to get you the best deal.

 National Rail cheap fare finder National Rail have a great tool that allows you to search all train operators and all routes to find the best deal.
 Check it out here